A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Closest Point Method and Exterior Boundary Conditions

-A CP surface can be viewed as both an implicit and explicit surface representation: the mapping $\cp_{\S}: \mathbb{R}^d \rightarrow \S$ is an implicit representation, while the closest points themselves give an explicit representation of $\S$.
+A CP representation can be viewed as providing both implicit and explicit representations.
+The mapping $\cp_{\S}: \mathbb{R}^d \rightarrow \S$ represents $\S$ implicitly: a traditional scalar (though unsigned) implicit manifold can be recovered by computing the distance ${\|\x - \cp_{\S}(\x)\|}$.
+Meanwhile, the closest points themselves give an explicit representation of $\S$, albeit without connectivity (i.e., a point cloud).